2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 speak to a counselor about which post-secondary programs require Calculus

-this is a non-semestered course that backs with MAF30 over two terms - you must register for both courses
+This is a non-semestered course that runs with MAF30 over two terms - you must register for both courses

 prepares students to take the Advanced Placement Statistics exam in May; successful exam results can result in earned college credit